 Statistics Canada is prohibited by law from releasing any information it collects which could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.

-In order to prevent any data disclosure, confidentiality analysis was done using the G-CONFID system.
-G-CONFID was used for primary confidentiality as well as for the secondary suppression (residual disclosure).
-Direct disclosure or primary confidentiality occurs when the value in a tabulation cell is composed of or dominated by few enterprises.
+In order to prevent any data disclosure, confidentiality checks were performed for direct disclosure as well as for the secondary suppression (residual disclosure).
+Direct disclosure occurs when the value in a tabulation cell is composed of or dominated by few enterprises.
 Residual disclosure occurs when confidential information can be derived indirectly by piecing together information from different sources or data series.

 Quality code A - Excellent (Coefficient of variation - Up to 5%; Standard error for percentages - Up to 2.5%)

 Quality code B - Good (Coefficient of variation - 5% up to 10%; Standard error for percentages - 2.5% up to 5%)

 Quality code C - Average (Coefficient of variation - 10% up to 15%; Standard error for percentages - 5% up to 7.5%)